Legacy Trust Group

 §2Moderating the Complexity

 Without question, the subject of federal (and state) transfer tax can be quite complicated.
-In fact, it's been my observation that most general estate planning practitioners cannot answer much more than the elementary questions concerning this area of taxation.
+In fact, it has been my observation that most general estate planning practitioners cannot answer much more than the elementary questions concerning this area of taxation.
 It is a complex area of tax law that can involve customized estate planning to properly address, particularly for the wealthy.

 §3What Actually Is a Transfer Tax?

 We start with an interesting fact.
-If you are a taxpayer with assets, the federal government — and most state governments — have a literal split-interest claim over every dollar you transfer, whether during lifetime or upon your decease.
-Transfers made by the taxpayer/asset-owner during his lifetime are deemed as gifts and therefore subject to the federal “gift tax” table.
-Transfers made upon the taxpayer's death are deemed as distributions from his estate and therefore subject to the federal “estate tax” table.
+If you are a taxpayer with assets, the federal government (and most state governments) have a literal split-interest claim over every dollar you transfer — whether during lifetime or upon your decease.
+Transfers made by the taxpayer/asset-owner during his lifetime are deemed as gifts and therefore subject to the federal gift tax table.
+Transfers made upon the taxpayer's death are deemed as distributions from his estate and therefore subject to the federal estate tax table.
 Both gift tax and estate tax are statutorily bundled and are ultimately imposed as a federal transfer tax.

 There is also an applied graduated scale to the federal transfer tax table, which currently starts at the 18% level and increases to 40%.
 Conversely, there is an exemption available against the transfer tax.
 The exemption amounts have significantly increased over the years.
 As of this writing, the current maximum exemption amount is $12.92 million for a single transferor and $25.84 million for a married couple.
 If federal transfer tax obligations are still owed after the entire transfer tax credit has been applied, then a large estate is obviously involved — and the maximum (40%) taxable rate will be applied against any transfers exceeding the federal exemption equivalent amount.